Skip to Content

 However, do not overestimate the moderately high number of wounds: with Toughness 4, they may be singled out by the strongest character of your enemy and dispatched relatively quickly.
 To compensate this, the warband reaction, Baffling Parlay, reduces by 1 the attacks of your enemies for a single action.
 It can be useful when you face low attacks but high damage opponents, especially on critical hits.
 Or when they use abilities that improve their attacks and you ruin their plans.

-Your ghouls will mostly be used strategically to get numbers where needed (when counting for an objective for example) or to delay the strongest enemies of your opponent.
+The Cryptguards most likely will stay close to your heroes/Leader, but the Ghouls can be used strategically to get numbers where needed (when counting for an objective for example) or to delay the strongest enemies of your opponent.
 How furious would your opponent be if you blocked his Ogre Breacher for 3 rounds with 3 ghouls?

-The real decision making in this warband is about the leader.
-9 options against 3 units, it’s a really unbalanced proportion.
-On one side you have the Courtiers, all better options (but more expensive) than their counterpart, mostly in number of wounds and attacks.
+The real decision making in this warband is about the Leader: 13 options out of 21 total options, it’s a really unbalanced proportion.
+On one side you have the Courtiers, all better options (but more expensive) than their counterpart, mostly in number of wounds and Strength.

-On the other you have the Archregent and Ghoul King with the ability to increase attacks and finally you have the Varghulf Courtier that seems more an elite fighter than a leader.
+On the other you have the Archregent and Ghoul King with no special ability other than buffing existing abilities and finally you have the Varghulf Courtier and the Royal Decapitator that are more elite fighters than leaders.

 Normally you would choose the leader and then build the warband around, but for the Questing Gallants you can go the other way around and decide the leader based on how many points you have left.
 To complement the warband you could add a Hero, in Narrative Play there’s definitely space for more than one.